Docker deployment

 - "8080:8080"

 Some template variables are dictionaries.
-The transform script supports a special _DICT_ infix to set individual keys inside a dict:
+Use the _DICT_ infix to set a single entry inside one:

 export INSTANCE_environment_DICT_TZ=Europe/Berlin